 GALLERY IN KYOSATO

-The building consists of four elements; all of them are ship-shaped, and each functions not only as a structure for keeping the building stable, but as a container for embracing roles where necessary.
-The first element is dedicated to the entrance hall, literally a gallery for arts.
-Three others contain kitchen, toilets, stairs, storages, closets and even small niches for exhibition.
-Spaces between those elements serve for resting, seating, eating, drinking, sleeping and whatever related to the gallery.
+The building is composed of four ship-shaped elements, each functioning not only as structural supports, but also as spaces for vital utilities.
+The first element demarcates the entrance hall, functioning as a gallery for arts.
+The three other elements house the kitchen, restroom, stairs, storage, closets and even small niches for exhibition.
+Spaces between these elements are multifunctional - for resting, seating, eating, drinking, sleeping and more.

 - Kiyosato, Yamanashi, JP